Measles

 Alert

-From January 1 to March 20, 2025, the CDC has been notified of 378 confirmed cases of measles across 18 jurisdictions in the U.S., including 3 outbreaks.
-Two deaths have been reported (1 confirmed, 1 under investigation).
-There is an on-going outbreak occurring in Texas with spread to New Mexico.
-95% of the cases reported in the U.S. for 2025 are among children and individuals who had not received measles-mumps-rubella (MMR) vaccine or have unknown vaccination status.
-In 2024, there were a total of 285 measles cases reported across the country.
+From January 1 to April 11, 2025, the CDC has been notified of 712 confirmed cases of measles in the U.S., including 7 outbreaks (defined as 3 or more related cases).
+Three deaths have been reported (2 confirmed, 1 still under investigation).
+97% of the cases reported in the U.S. for 2025 are among children and individuals who had not received measles-mumps-rubella (MMR) vaccine or have unknown vaccination status.
 The CDC will be updating national measles case counts weekly on Friday.

 The Department urges all New Jersey residents planning to travel, regardless of destination, to ensure they are current on all routine and travel vaccinations, especially MMR vaccinations.
 If you are traveling internationally with an infant 6-11 months of age, ask their pediatrician about MMR prior to travel.
 The NJDOH is also requesting that healthcare providers use every opportunity to assess for immunizations to ensure all patients are current on routine immunizations.
 Healthcare administrators should ensure that their staff have documented evidence of immunity to measles.